AutoMOOSE: An Agentic AI for Autonomous Phase-Field Simulation: Conclusion

 Three contributions distinguish AutoMOOSE from prior LLM-assisted simulation tools.
-First, it closes the full automation loop --- from prompt to quantitative result --- including execution, runtime monitoring, failure recovery, and kinetics extraction, without returning control to the user at any intermediate stage.
-Second, it provides structured quantitative self-verification through the Arrhenius consistency check, establishing a reproducible benchmark for assessing pipeline physical correctness that is independent of the specific LLM version or prompt formulation used.
+First, in the demonstrated benchmark cases it closes the automation loop --- from prompt to quantitative result --- including execution, runtime monitoring, component-validated failure recovery, and kinetics extraction, without returning control to the user at any intermediate stage.
+Second, it provides structured, physics-grounded self-verification through the Skeptic's falsification battery, establishing a reproducible standard for assessing pipeline physical correctness that is independent of the specific LLM version or prompt formulation used.
 Third, the MCP interface enables composability with external agentic systems, including Bayesian optimisation loops and high-throughput screening pipelines for processing--microstructure--property database construction.

 Looking ahead, retrieval-augmented generation over the MOOSE documentation corpus will reduce dependence on pre-trained syntax knowledge and extend reliable input generation to the full breadth of MOOSE physics modules.
-Full activation of the registered plugin stubs --- spinodal decomposition, ferroelectric switching, and solidification --- requires only validated plugin implementations within the existing orchestration layer.
-Coupling to active learning algorithms will support fully autonomous exploration of multi-dimensional parameter spaces, and integration with HPC job schedulers will enable systematic multi-node scaling studies.
+Building on the validated spinodal plugin, full activation of the remaining registered stubs --- ferroelectric switching and solidification --- requires only validated plugin implementations within the existing orchestration layer.
+Coupling to active learning algorithms is intended to support largely autonomous exploration of multi-dimensional parameter spaces, and integration with HPC job schedulers will enable systematic multi-node scaling studies.

 More broadly, AutoMOOSE demonstrates that the gap between \emph{knowing} the physics and \emph{doing} the physics can now be bridged by a lightweight multi-agent orchestration layer built on top of a mature simulation framework.
 As language model capabilities continue to advance and agentic infrastructure matures, frameworks of this kind will become standard components of computational materials science workflows --- shifting the productivity bottleneck from input file authorship to the scientifically more valuable tasks of experimental design, result interpretation, and physical insight.
 AutoMOOSE is released as open-source software to support this transition.